resolve109/study-aws-sa/aws-study-guide.md

   - When combined with SNS and Lambda, creates resilient data processing workflows
   - Can be configured as an on-failure destination to preserve messages that fail initial processing
   - Enables eventual processing of all messages without manual intervention
+- **Microservices Communication**:
+  - Ideal for decoupling components in microservices architectures
+  - Perfect for sequential data processing where order of results is not important
+  - Allows producer and consumer services to scale independently
+  - Provides reliable, highly scalable hosted message queuing
+  - Enables asynchronous communication between microservices
+  - More effective than SNS for microservices that need to process data sequentially
+  - Better solution than using Lambda functions or DynamoDB Streams for basic inter-service communication
+  - Particularly useful when migrating from monolithic to microservices architectures

 ## Container and Kubernetes Services